-- 1. Safeguarding children and child protection applies to all children up to the age of 18. - 2.
-For those aged 18 and over please see part 14 of the schools safeguarding guidebook. - WE RECOGNISE THAT KEEPING CHILDREN SAFE IN EDCUATION 2022 APPLIES TO POST 16 EDUCATION AS SET OUT IN EDUCATION & TRAINING (WELFARE OF CHIDLREN) ACT 2021 - 4.
+- 1. Safeguarding children and child protection applies to all children up to the age of 18 - 2.
+For those aged 18 and over please see part 14 of the school's safeguarding quidebook. - 3.
+WE RECOGNISE THAT KEEPING CHILDREN SAFE IN EDCUATION 2024 APPLIES TO POST 16 EDUCATION AS SET OUT IN EDUCATION & TRAINING (WELFARE OF CHILDREN) ACT 20211 - 4.
 Safeguarding is the action taken to promote the welfare of children and protect them from harm. - 5.
 Safeguarding means: - protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 6.
 Child protection is part of the safeguarding process.
 It focuses on protecting individual children identified as suffering from, or likely to suffer, significant harm.
-This includes child protection procedures which detail how to respond to concerns about a child. - 7.
-We recognise that harm also means where a child or young person witnesses harm to another. - 8.
-Safeguarding children is everyone's responsibility.
-Everyone who comes into contact with children and families has a role to play.
+This includes child protection procedures which detail how to respond to concerns about a child.

+7. We recognise that harm also means where a child or young person witnesses harm to another.